Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Spectroscopic vs. Photometric Classes

 \subsection{Redshift}

 We begin by analyzing the redshift distributions of our spectroscopic and photometric SN samples and showcase these distributions in Figure \ref{fig:redshift}.
 To build the distributions, we include all 2500 posterior draws of redshift from the \texttt{SBI++} fit.
-For hosts that were fit with the spec-$z$ model, this is simply drawing the same redshift used in the fit 2500 times.
+For spectroscopic SN hosts, this is simply drawing the same redshift used in the fit 2500 times.
+For photometric SN hosts fit with the spec-\textit{z} model, we instead randomly sample 2500 redshifts from a Normal distribution, using the mean redshift and standard deviation provided by the survey where we obtained the redshift estimate.
 We list the redshift population medians and 68\% confidence intervals for each SN class, divided in spectroscopic and photometric class designations, in Table \ref{tab:sp_results}.
 For all SN classes, we find that the spectroscopic sample lies at lower redshifts than the photometric sample.
 This is unsurprising, given that lower redshift transients tend to be brighter and, thus, more likely to be followed up spectroscopically.
 While the differences in redshifts of the spectroscopic and photometric samples are not useful in identifying the fraction of potentially misclassified events, this will have an effect on distributions of other stellar population properties that are important in distinguishing potential misclassifications.
 We discuss the impact of redshift in more detail in Sections \ref{sec:mass}-\ref{sec:sf}.